 The main selling point of this particular iteration is, of course, the dial.
 As you can see, this limited-edition timepiece has a face that fashioned from the aforementioned German Silver alloy and then decorated using the same famous “tremblage” engraving technique that, among many other watches introduced by Lange during a recent couple of years, was also employed in the making of the stunningly beautiful 2011 Richard Lange Tourbillon “Pour le Merite” Handwerkskunst (761.050).

 The German watchmaker that was resurrected by Richemont SA from the aches of East Germany’s collapsed economy has plenty of highly skilled master engravers that, by using special machines, are able to create seemingly chaotic patterns that give the treated surface an absolutely mesmerizing feel of depth.
 In fact, Lange’s artisans have mastered the technique to such a degree that they manage to control the machines with stunning precision somehow not damaging the small inscriptions on the dial, even including the tiny “AB” and “AUF” letterings near the horseshoe-shaped power reserve indicator at 12 hours.

 I frankly don’t know how many hours it takes to finish each dial, but the result looks stunningly impressive.
 This is not just a piece of sheet metal from some “legendary” sports car that was simply glued to the dial and sold at a premium: this one is a work of art.

 As usual, the dial features the trademark “Time Bridge” element.
-Crafted from the aforementioned “German silver”, the part visually unites the jumping hours and minutes indicators at 9 and 3 o’clock respectively, as well as the subsidiary seconds indicator at 6 hours that balances the whole composition.
+Crafted from the aforementioned “German silver”, the part visually unites the jumping hours and minutes indicators at 9 and 3 o’clock respectively, as well as the subsidiary seconds indicator at 6 hours that balance the whole composition.